 Here’s a very high-level summary:

-- The Hootsuite pricing page only gives you annual pricing information.
-The page doesn’t show the monthly pricing, which is 30% more expensive.
+- How much is Hootsuite?
+Great question.
+The Hootsuite pricing page only gives you annual pricing information.
+It doesn’t show the monthly pricing, which can cost 60% or more per month.

-- Many “advanced” features are not available with the Professional and Team plan.
-If you need such features as saved replies, content approval workflow, campaign reports, or an asset library to name just some, you must sign up for the upfront, annual commitments of either the Business or Enterprise plan.
-And when you don’t need those features, customer support is not delivered by “real live human people” (their own words on their pricing page) for Professional and Team users.
+- Many “advanced” features are not available with the Professional and Team plans.
+If you need such features as content approval workflow, campaign reports, or a content library to name just a few, you must sign up for the upfront, annual commitments of either the Business or Enterprise plan.

 - Agencies might struggle to find value with Hootsuite based on the tool’s user/profile limitations and advanced features.
 Agencies and businesses that need to manage more than 20 social media profiles or need more than 3 users on their account soon find themselves doubling or tripling their cost to get the users, profiles, or features they need.